 - GOVERNMENT.
 There are many aspects of the job overseen by government sectors, and these entities—and the people within them—are also connections to be nurtured.
 These relationships have two simple principles of maintenance: Do good work, and be nice.

 Identify and optimize your network.

-No one appreciates those “friends” who are always out to use others in some way (think kitchen gadget parties).
+No one appreciates those “friends” who are always out to use others in some way, with every social interaction becoming a sales-pitch of some kind.
 But there’s a vast difference between that and cultivating connections for potential mutual influence.
 You never know how your friends, acquaintances, and friends of acquaintances could impact your life and business.
 So, identify those within your various spheres of influence, and cultivate those connections—staying ready to ignite when appropriate to give and receive.
 Along the way, be sure to keep that connectivity organic and stay authentic.

 Remember the basics.

 Let’s circle back to the foundation of trust and establish some of the fundamentals of creating trusted connections—and being trustworthy.
 Simply put, always be the best you can be.
 Others (peers, customers, vendors) will recognize this.
 When your standards are high and you deliver on them, you’ll attract like-minded people and businesses into your network.
 Surround yourself with those who embrace the same business ethics and goals.
 Then, you’ll naturally cultivate the connections you want.